hyperledger-labs/weaver-dlt-interoperability/docs/docs/external/getting-started/test-network/setup-local.md

 1. To create config file for `Org1MSP`'s Fabric IIN Agent of `network1`, follow the steps:
     * Create copy of template config file for Fabric IIN Agent: `src/fabric-ledger/config.json.template`, say to location `src/fabric-ledger/config-n1-org1.json`.
-    * Replace `<path-to-connection-profile>` with `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json`, where replace `<PATH-TO-WEAVER>` with the location of your clone of Weaver.
+    * Replace `<path-to-connection-profile>` with `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json`, where `<PATH-TO-WEAVER>` should be substituted with the absolute path location of your clone of Weaver.
     * Set `mspId` as `Org1MSP`.
     * Set `agent.affiliation` as `org1.department1`.